copotrzebne-pl/copotrzebne-api/README.md

 # Dockerized DB and Adminer

-To login into the adminer use credentials from `.env` Host is the name of the docker-compose service
+To login into the adminer use credentials from `.env` Host is the name of the db service from docker-compose - postgres.

+Adminer is hosted on http://localhost:8080

 ![Adminer login](readme/adminer-login.png)